DominikDR/GithubRepoSearch/README.md

-Visit this project on https://githubreposearchdr.herokuapp.com/ You may need to wait a while until site runs.
+View this project at Github host https://dominikdr.github.io/GithubRepoSearch/ or Heroku https://githubreposearchdr.herokuapp.com/ On Heroku you may need to wait a while until site runs.